tmobile/magentaA11y/design.md

 - Then I see
   - HTML `<title>` is defined
   - HTML meta description is defined
-  - Logical headings are defined
+  - Logical headings are defined (h1, h2, h3)
   - Links and buttons are assigned name and role
   - Alternative text for images is defined
   - Ambiguously named components have defined `aria-label` attributes
   - For custom components Name, role state and group name is defined in the accessibility annotation layer
-  - Form labels and inputs are stacked vertically with no multicolumn layouts
+  - Form labels and fields are stacked vertically with no multi-column layouts
+  - Input fields are sized to accommodate the expected character count